 Choosing foods which are naturally high in absorbable Iron is your best bet to increase Iron levels.
 In addition, Vitamin C-rich foods such as fresh fruit and veggies can actually aid the body's ability to absorb Iron, as well as natural, Iron rich supplements to give your body a boost.
 Diluting an Iron supplement in orange juice is a great way to ensure your body absorbs adequate levels.

-Supercharged Food Heal Your Gut Powder
+Supercharged Food Love Your Gut Powder

 Spatone Liquid Iron Supplement

-Healthy muffin recipe to boost Iron
+Healthy iron-rich muffin recipe